SirCaveiraOFC/Steam-Auto-Claim-Stickers/README.md

 ## Notes

 - This is the first release.
 Soon I will create an executable file (.exe) and make some improvements to the code..
+- The SteamWebAPI Token changes sometimes, so you will always need to update the "steam_webapi_token.txt" file with the new SteamWebAPI Token.